pnaika/crime-analyzer/README.md

 npm install

 # Run scripts that are defined in package.json
-# serve with hot reload of server at localhost:3000 (Uses nodemon for auto reload of a serve)
+# serve with hot reload of server at localhost:3000 (Uses nodemon for auto reload of a server)
 npm run server

 # Open another terminal
-# Serve with hot reload of application at localhost:8080 (This runs the actual application)
+# Serve web application at localhost:8080
 npm run start

 # This app has two screens, Shows the list of Crimes in Chicago (Data is captured from cityOfChicago.org).